stran9682/frankmocap-blender-addon/README.md

   + UV map 2023 is new default
 + 20240404:
   + Add option to export shape values to .npz
++ 20240405:
+  + Save current ground plane offset from SnapToGroundPlane to shape .npz to be able to later remap grounded bind pose animations to standard bind pose animations.
+Armature must be in default pose for correct results.

 ## Contact
 + smplx-blender@tue.mpg.de